 |What is HeatSmart Carlisle/Concord/Lincoln and who is organizing it?||

 HeatSmart Carlisle/Concord/Lincoln (CCL) is a community-based education and group purchasing program for clean heating and cooling technologies.
-HeatSmart CCL seeks to offer residents and businesses the opportunity to improve home comfort and reduce greenhouse gas emissions from heating and cooling by adopting advanced air-source and ground-source (geothermal) heat pumps and modern wood heating systems at a discount from the regional average.
+HeatSmart CCL offered residents and businesses the opportunity to improve home comfort and reduce greenhouse gas emissions from heating and cooling by adopting advanced air-source and ground-source (geothermal) heat pumps and modern wood heating systems at a discount from the regional average.

-From end of February through August of 2018, residents and businesses in Carlisle, Concord, and Lincoln will be able to purchase these selected technologies at a special, limited-time discount from competitively-selected installers.
-Throughout this program, HeatSmart CCL will offer educational “meet the installer” and open house events to give you the chance to learn more about what technology might be best suited for you.
+From end of February through August of 2018, residents and businesses in Carlisle, Concord, and Lincoln were able to purchase these selected technologies at a special, limited-time discount from competitively-selected installers.
+Throughout this program, HeatSmart CCL offered educational “meet the installer” and open house events to give residents the chance to learn more about what technology might be best suited for their needs.

 Does the concept of HeatSmart CCL sound a bit familiar?

-It might: HeatSmart CCL is modeled after the successful Solarize and community-based solar programs hosted in Carlisle, Concord, and Lincoln since 2012.
+It might: HeatSmart CCL was modeled after the successful Solarize and community-based solar programs hosted in Carlisle, Concord, and Lincoln since 2012.
 That includes Solarize Lincoln (2012), Solarize Carlisle (2013), the Concord Solar Challenge (2013-14), and Solarize Lincoln-Sudbury-Wayland (2017-18).
-The HeatSmart CCL team, with support from MassCEC and other technical advisors, are adapting the Solarize model to fit clean heating and cooling technologies.
+The HeatSmart CCL team, with support from MassCEC and other technical advisors, adapted the Solarize model to fit clean heating and cooling technologies.

-HeatSmart CCL aims to bring you the same straightforward, hassle-free approach that made Solarize so popular in our towns.
+HeatSmart CCL brought the same straightforward, hassle-free approach that made Solarize so popular in our towns.
 HeatSmart CCL offers an easy way to learn about and purchase clean heating and cooling technologies from some of the most qualified installers in the region--all at prices below the regional and state averages.
-All you have to do is sign up for HeatSmart CCL, indicating which clean heating and cooling technologies you’re most interested in, and one (or more) of our competitively-selected installers will take it from there.

 In exchange, HeatSmart CCL has worked with these installers to ensure that they are passing their savings down to HeatSmart customers.
 Installers evaluated for this program were asked to bid in with their best pricing, and these bids were benchmarked against regional and statewide average pricing information provided by MassCEC.